doughsay/room.js/doc/PROGRAMMING.md

 Given a command and the result from matchObjects(), returns an object { verb: Function, this: WorldObject }, corresponding to the first matched verb and the target object, or null in case there is no match.

 #### Other methods
-They exist in the execution context, but are propably of lower interest.
+They exist in the execution context, but are probably of lower interest.

 ##### send( String\|Object ) ⇒ Boolean
 Sends a message to the client.